Sailing route Split South I 14 days

 Day 1 SPLIT - BRAČ (Milna) 12NM

 Milna is the old fisherman village on the northwest side of the island of Brač.
 The welcoming bays of Milna have always been a favorite port for sailors in the Adriatic.
-Milna is beautiful and the safest harbor of Brač.
+Milna is beautiful and the safest harbor on the island of Brač.
 There are two very well-equipped marinas – ACI Marina Milna and Marina Vlaška.

 Day 2 BRAČ (Milna) - HVAR (Pakleni Islands) 15NM